R U Next?: Round 3: All-Rounder

 The contestants will be divided into 3 units of 7 members each, regardless of their level.
-The three unit will be performing two different genres, heel choreography and hip-hop.
+The three units will be performing two different genres, heel choreography and hip-hop.
 Each song for the heel choreography will include a mission prop.

 The units are formed around each levels' 1st place trainee, Hyewon, Seoyeon and Yewon.
 The three leaders will have the power to decide the parts and flow of the practice sessions.
 The heel choreo songs are decided based on a flexibility test and hip hop songs are decided based on 'Show me the SWF' freestyle dance and rap competition, where the winning unit will choose the mission songs for all the units.

 After each performance, each coach will give scores to the individual trainees from 1 – 100 (the total of individual scores will become the final unit score).
 The winning unit receives an extra 100 benefit points and the second place unit receives an extra 50 benefit points.